 Your community is not a random group of believers.
 You have been placed together by the Spirit to minister to one another as well as others who God wants to touch.
 Ask the Lord to alert you to a focus for your Kingdom praying which each of you can relate to.
 What common threads are there in your group?
 Listen to one another.
 Listen to the Spirit as you pray together.
 Something will become clear!

 Examples: Is it your neighborhood or another area of the city?
-Is it a particular ministry at Redeemer, eg, church planting in the boroughs or a particular church plant, Hope For NY or one of the ministries they support, the diaconate, work & faith, the under or unemployed believers throughout the city, Redeemers church staff and pastors, our children?
-Those who attend Redeemer but have not yet come to faith in Christ yet?
+Is it a particular ministry at Redeemer, e.g., church planting in the boroughs or a particular church plant, Hope for New York or one of the ministries they support, the diaconate, work and faith, the under- or unemployed believers throughout the city, Redeemer church staff and pastors, or our children?
+Or those who attend Redeemer but have not yet come to faith in Christ yet?

-Examples of people groups: the homeless; single parent families; prisoners and the crime community (organized and otherwise); the illegal drug industry of NYC; people with AIDS; the pornography/prostitution/sex industry of NYC (esp. runaways in prostitution, sexual slavery); colleges and university communities; business/financial community; the news media; theater/entertainment community; the artist/music community; the Dominican neighborhoods of upper Manhattan; the growing Chinese and Korean communities in Queens.
+Examples of people groups: the homeless; single parent families; prisoners and the crime community (organized and otherwise); the illegal drug industry of NYC; people with AIDS; the pornography/prostitution/sex industry of NYC (especially runaways in prostitution or sexual slavery); colleges and university communities; business/financial community; the news media; theater/entertainment community; the artist/music community; the Dominican neighborhoods of upper Manhattan; the growing Chinese and Korean communities in Queens.

 How can we help our commitment to stick?

-Decide on a time frame, and when & where you pray.
+Decide on a timeframe and when and where you pray.
 Prayer commitments need to have a beginning and an end date.
-It can be too daunting to have an open ended time frame.
+It can be too daunting to have an open-ended timeframe.
 You can recommit should you continue to sense the call to keep the focus going.
-Set realistic goals which still stretch you.
+Set realistic goals that still stretch you.
 Initially, bake corporate prayer into your normal patterns of gathering, and from that base, stretch into supplementary times of prayer.
 Share where you see God at work.
 Let someone in the group keep a group journal of prayer requests and answers.

-b) School year commitment praying for your neighborhood and the salvation of neighbors.
+- School year commitment praying for your neighborhood and the salvation of neighbors.
 Individuals pray several times a week for neighbors on their hallway, maybe do an all night of prayer together, take a monthly prayer walk around the neighborhood.
-Each person is on alert for where God is working in your neighbors, how you might be a part of His wooing.
+Each person is on alert for where God is working in your neighbors, how you might be a part of his wooing.